 John Alexander Anderson was a minister, congressman, and president of the Kansas State Agricultural College, at Manhattan, Kansas.

-Anderson was born in Washington County, Pennsylvania on June 26, 1834.
-He was educated at Miami University, in Oxford, Ohio, and graduated in 1853.
+Anderson was born in Washington County, Pennsylvania, on June 26, 1834.
+He was educated at Miami University in Oxford, Ohio, and graduated in 1853.
 Benjamin Harrison, who was afterward president of the United States, was his roommate while in college.

 In 1870, the morning after his mother was buried out on the open prairie, where all the dead had been laid, he remarked to some of his friends, “This town must have a cemetery,” and as a result of his efforts, the Highland Cemetery was established.

 In 1870-71, there was much interest throughout the country in narrow gauge railroads, it being argued that there was economy in them.
-Anderson concluded that the idea was not practicable and determined to oppose the issue of the bonds asked for in Clay County.
-His ideas prevailed, and the track was re-laid with standard gauge.
+Anderson concluded that the idea was not practicable and determined to oppose the bonds asked for in Clay County.
+His ideas prevailed, and the track was re-laid with a standard gauge.
 In the summer of 1872, Benjamin Harrison secured him a call from a church in Indianapolis, Indiana but his wife and family persuaded him to remain in Kansas.

 In the fall of 1873, Anderson was elected President of the Kansas State Agricultural College at Manhattan.
 There, he made radical policy changes which resulted in placing the college near the head of the list of such institutions in the United States.
-Anderson remained president of the college until 1878 when he was elected to Congress and served as a representative from the First and Fifth districts until 1891.
-In March of that year, he was appointed Consul General to Cairo, Egypt, and sailed for his new post on April 6th, but his constitution was already impaired and he was unable to stand the change of climate.
+Anderson remained president of the college until 1878, when he was elected to Congress and served as a representative from the First and Fifth districts until 1891.
+In March of that year, he was appointed Consul General to Cairo, Egypt, and sailed for his new post on April 6th, but his constitution was already impaired, and he was unable to stand the change of climate.

-The following spring he determined to return but died on his way home at Liverpool, England on May 18, 1892.
-He was laid at rest on the hilltop he had chosen years before, near the town where he said the happiest days of his life had been passed, and where seven of his family are also interred.
+The following spring, he determined to return but died on his way home at Liverpool, England, on May 18, 1892.
+He was laid at rest on the hilltop he had chosen years before, near the town where he said the happiest days of his life had been passed and where seven of his family are also interred.